Sukhoi Su-9 (1946)

 The Sukhoi Su-9 (Самолёт K; USAF/DoD designation: Type 8) was an early jet fighter built in the Soviet Union shortly after World War II.
 The design began in 1944 and was intended to use Soviet-designed turbojet engines.
-The design was heavily influenced by captured German jet fighters and it was subsequently redesigned to use a Soviet copy of a German turbojet.
+The design was heavily influenced by captured German jet fighters and it was subsequently redesigned to use a Soviet copy of the German Jumo 004 turbojet.
 The Su-9 was slower than competing Soviet aircraft and it was cancelled as a result.
 A modified version with different engines and a revised wing became the Su-11 (Samolyot KL), but this did not enter production either.
 The Su-13 (Samolyot KT) was a proposal to re-engine the aircraft with Soviet copies of the Rolls-Royce Derwent turbojet as well as to modify it for night fighting, but neither proposal was accepted.